-Today is Tu b’shevat, the 15th of Shevat a day designated as the New Year for trees.
+Tu b’shevat, the 15th of Shevat, is a day designated as the New Year for trees.
 Our Land has always been a fruitful and blessed, fertile Land, while at the same time having the potential to be incredibly dry and arid, a living picture to the narrow balance we have in Israel between being blessed of the Lord, relying on His faithfulness to provide (as we see today in the portion, manna) and the arid consequences of His removing that blessing if we fail to walk in righteousness and faith as a nation.

 To plant a tree is to act in faith for the future and in so many ways helps the desert to bloom.
 And trees have a prophetic place in the Jewish scriptures, drawing a visual metaphor for true righteousness for all who draw close to the Lord: Ps 1:1-3 and Jeremiah 17:7-8.
 We are called to be like trees that draw the sap from the Lord alone, good sweet water that will cause good fruit to grow, fruit that others can and should eat – not just as individuals but also as our national prophetic call.